 SERVICE DESCRIPTION DURING 2017-21 THIS SERVICE WILL FOCUS ON Technical Services Plans, designs, project manage and monitors infrastructure delivery and performance.
 Developing, maintaining and implementing asset management strategies, policies and plans.
 Tourism Promotes Eurobodalla to attract new and repeat visitors both within Australia and internationally; provides visitor information services and advice and support to tourism businesses.
 Providing support, promotion and networking opportunities to local tourism operators.
 Promoting Eurobodalla to key visitor markets.
-Transport Provides the infrastructure such as roads and paths that enables the movement of people, vehicles and goods into and throughout Eurobodalla.
-Supporting the development of an integrated transport network that meets the needs of pedestrians, cyclists, vehicles, freight and public transport.
-Developing strategies, plans and policies to support the provision of transport infrastructure.
-Advocating for improved transport and marine links, services and infrastructure.
-Working with key partners to advocate for the progressive upgrade of the Princes and Kings Highways.
-Waste Management Responsible for waste collection, disposal, recycling, illegal dumping, infrastructure and education.
+Transport Provides the infrastructure such as roads and paths that enables the movement of people, vehicles and goods into and throughout Eurobodalla. bles the movement integrated transport network that meets and goods into and the needs of pedestrians, cyclists, vehicles, Waste Management Responsible for waste collection, disposal, recycling, illegal dumping, infrastructure and education.
 Providing sustainable waste services and infrastructure for the community.
 Participating in regional collaboration and develop strategic partnerships.
 Delivering community education on waste minimisation.
 Water Services Provision of a safe, reliable and secure town water supply.
 Manage water as a valuable and sustainable resource.
 Continuing to implement the Integrated Water Cycle Management Strategy including the Southern Water Supply Storage.
 Works and Operations Coordinates, maintains and supplies facilities and equipment to assist service delivery across Council.
 Delivering best value procurement.
 Providing point of contact for suppliers and coordinating the needs of staff to undertake projects.
 Workforce Development Responsible for human resource management, learning and development, payroll and work health and safety services to the organisation.
 Driving our highly skilled and engaged workforce that can respond to the changing requirements of Council.
 Youth Services Provides opportunities and activities for young people aged 12-25.
 Delivering programs and activities that engage with youth to encourage their participation and retention in our community.
 Planning for and providing development opportunities, services and activities for youth such as Youth cafés, youth network and coordinating the Youth Committee.